datacarpentry/shell-genomics/_episodes/02-the-filesystem.md

 ~~~
 {: .bash}

-prints the contents of `/home/dcuser` which is your home directory.
+prints the contents of `/home`, which is one level up from your home directory.

 > ## Finding hidden directories
 >